pydicom/pydicom/doc/guides/user/image_data_compression.rst

 Compressing with ``Dataset.compress()``
 .......................................

-The :meth:`Dataset.compress()<pydicom.dataset.Dataset.compress>` method can be used to compress an uncompressed dataset in-place:
+The :meth:`Dataset.compress()<pydicom.dataset.Dataset.compress>` method or :func:`~pydicom.pixels.compress` function can be used to compress an uncompressed dataset in-place:

 .. code-block:: python